 - Retropatellar compartment.

-Some surgeons though prefer to do arthroscopic synovectomy of knee as performed from the anterior to posterior compartments following the location of anatomical structures.
+Some surgeons though prefer to do arthroscopic synovectomy of the knee as performed from the anterior to posterior compartments following the location of anatomical structures.

 Clear arthroscopic visualization is crucial for manipulating arthroscopic instruments effectively.

-Postoperatively, a bulky dressing is applied and patient is encouraged to
+Postoperatively, a bulky dressing is applied.

 - D.J.
 Ogilvie-Harris, L. Weisleder.Arthroscopic synovectomy of the knee: Is it helpful?
 Arthroscopy, 11 (1995), pp. 91–95